pinkflag/generics/README.md

 STRIPE_PUBLIC_KEY=<Stripe Public key>
 ```

-4. run the following command to start the app
+4. Run the following command to start the app

 ```
 npm start
 ```

 5. in the browser type localhost:3000

-Enjoy!

 # Synopsis